BlogBlog Details page

 What is Survey Logic and How Does it Work?

-When you design a survey, you might find that not all of the questions you’ve developed would apply to your entire respondent pool.
-Survey logic allows you to create a path through your survey for respondents based on their answers to your questions.
-This allows for a streamlined user experience, ensuring that every respondent is only presented with the question or answer options that apply to them.
+When you design a survey, you might find that not all of the questions you’ve developed apply to your entire respondent pool.
+Survey logic allows you to change the survey content based on respondents' answers.
+This can include skipping pages, looping sets of questions, and even setting quotas on the types of respondents you need.

 There are many different types of survey logic you can apply to your project’s design.
 Some of the most popular include: